department-of-veterans-affairs/vagov-content/pages/burials-memorials/burial-at-sea.md

 Learn about Navy's burial at sea program and find out if you can plan a burial at sea for a Veteran.
 </div>

-## Is burial at sea a Navy or National Cemetery Administration program?
+## Is burial at sea provided by the Navy or the National Cemetery Administration?

 The U.S. Navy provides burial at sea.
-The National Cemetery Administration can't provide this type of committal service.
+The National Cemetery Administration can't perform this type of committal service.

 Learn more about [the Navy's burial at sea program](https://www.navy.mil/navydata/questions/burial.html).